-Every Sunday, when I post my “Sunday Fridge” on Instagram, and my weekly plan in the Confessions of a Meal Plan Addict Community, I get so many questions about how I get my fridge ready on Sunday – and make my fridge organized.
+Every Sunday, when I post my “Sunday Fridge” on Instagram, I get so many questions about how I get my fridge ready on Sunday – and make my fridge organized.

 So, here are 5 things I do each week to get my “Sunday Fridge Pic”… to organize my week.